blackscreen1-dl/bs1-ctf-writeups/osu-25/ssss+.md

     pts.append([(i+1)^2, ((res[i]-res[i+7])*pow(2*(i+1), -1, p))%p])
 ```

-now, we need to fit the polynomial R. we do this using lagrange interpolation, which is available on sage.
+now, we need to fit the polynomial $R$. we do this using lagrange interpolation, which is available on sage.

 ```
 F = GF(p)